WWE: Reality Era, New Era, and second brand split (2014–2020)

-Roman Reigns has been a top star in the WWE since 2015, and at WrestleMania 38 in 2022 he defeated Brock Lesnar to jointly hold the WWE Championship and the WWE Universal Championship as the Undisputed WWE Universal Championship.
+Roman Reigns has been a top star in the WWE since 2015, and at WrestleMania 38 in 2022 he defeated Brock Lesnar to jointly hold the WWE Championship and the WWE Universal Championship as the Undisputed WWE Universal Champion.

-On February 24, 2014, WWE launched WWE Network, an over-the-top streaming service that would feature archive content from WWE and its predecessors, all pay-per-views, (which would continue to be sold through television providers as well), and original programming.
+On February 24, 2014, WWE launched WWE Network, an over-the-top streaming service that would feature archive content from WWE and its predecessors, all pay-per-views (which would continue to be sold through television providers as well), and original programming.
 On the March 24 episode of Raw, Triple H would dub that point in time the beginning of the "Reality Era".

 Beginning in 2015, WWE started to push Roman Reigns as the face of the company since having him win the 2015 Royal rumble match, amidst mixed reception.
 By 2017 Roman Reigns became their highest merchandise seller.

 Raw and SmackDown have been WWE's two main brands since the brand split was first initiated in 2002 and reinitiated in 2016.

 On May 25, 2016, WWE relaunched the brand split, billed as the "New Era".
 Subsequently, Raw and SmackDown have each featured their unique rosters, announcers, championships and ring sets/ropes.
 A draft took place to determine which wrestlers would appear on what show.
 SmackDown also moved from Thursdays to Tuesday nights, which began on July 19 (the night of the aforementioned draft), and airs live instead of the previous pre-recorded format.